Pregnant woman with a breath counter with language that states that you'll take about six million breaths as you prepare to meet your baby

 Pfizer’s ABRYSVO is the only RSV vaccine that enables a pregnant woman to pass RSV protection to their baby to protect them from birth through their first vulnerable 6 months of life.

 In the clinical trials, there were more preterm births in the groups that received ABRYSVO, although it's not known if it was related to the vaccine.
-For optimal outcomes, the FDA approved ABRYSVO to be given between weeks 32 to 36 of pregnancy.
+The FDA approved ABRYSVO to be given between weeks 32 to 36 of pregnancy.

 View full prescribing information